supyrb/signals/README.md

 ## Caveats

-* Each signal is only instanced once (nice!).
+* Each signal is only lazily instanced once (nice!).
 This results in reusing the same signal over and over.
 While in general this is great, you will have to remember that fact while using the signals.
-Consider the following Case:
+Consider the following case:
   Signal A has Listeners 1,2,3 and 4.
   Signal A gets dispatched.